 Now even more specifically, I want to say that if someone said something untrue about MOBE or literally lied about them, then there’s absolutely ground for having that content shut down, but if the said person is providing factual evidence, then their content is supposed to be protected by freedom of speech.
 But I suppose we all know deep down that big money can absolutely influence these principals.
 I am happily reporting that in WA’s case, it did not.

-5) I remember speaking to the owners of WA about my business during a private meeting we had where we discussed how I could grow my online business, and during that conversation, I did segway into the this very topic by saying “Hey, what’s going on with that other company, I heard so and so”.
+5) I remember speaking to the owners of Wealthy Affiliate about my business during a private meeting we had in Las Vegas we had where we discussed how I could grow my online business, and during that conversation, I did segway into the this very topic by saying “Hey, what’s going on with that other company, I heard so and so”.
 But they did politely say that there’s stuff going on behind the scenes.

-Now after reading that official statement, wow is all I have to say because there was indeed a lot of stress, drama, unfairness and misrepresentation going on and how the owners of WA kept their cool and continued to help out members in their company whilst this was all going on is beyond my comprehension.
+Now after reading that official statement from Wealthy Affiliate, wow is all I have to say because there was indeed a lot of stress, drama, unfairness and misrepresentation going on and how the owners of WA kept their cool and continued to help out members in their company whilst this was all going on is beyond my comprehension.

 6) Donations.
 Something that speaks volumes about ethics.